Rlocksley/DNMC/README.md

 #DNMC^2:This is an implementation of a Feed Forward Network which uses a DMNC as its external Memory.

 DNMC^2 has a kind of cognition a little bit similar to https://arxiv.org/pdf/1703.04361.pdf%3E: through reading several times from the memory while the ith read influences the i+1th read.

-It is like you read a pointer in the first read to access the array in the next read.
+It is like you read a pointer in the first read to access the array in the next read, only that everything is differentiable.

 The .train() methode generates random sequences between 0 and 1 , and trains the Network for the copy function.